vantage6/vantage6-workshop/episodes/algorithm_development.md

 - Create a Python environment and run `pip install -e .`.
 This installs the local Python package and also the algorithm tools (which contain the mock client).
-- Adjust `test.py` to have a sensible value for the column name to compute the average over.
-Note that this should be done both for the test of the central and of the partial function
+- Adjust `test.py` to compute the average over the **age** column.
+Do this both for the test of the central and of the partial function
 - Run `test.py` to test your functions.

 :::::::::::::::::::::::: solution